Featured Resources

 Everyone riding in a vehicle must wear a seat belt or be contained by an appropriate safety system.

 A law enforcement officer may pull a vehicle over solely because someone inside the vehicle isn't wearing a seat belt.
 If you're driving a vehicle, you're responsible for ensuring that all passengers are wearing a seat belt.
-If they're not, you could be hit with a $50 fine and have two points applied to your license.
+If they're not, you could be hit with a $50 fine and have 3 points applied to your license.

 Unattended Children